sofips/qst_control/README.md

 ### Post-Training Logging Workflow

 This project uses **MLflow** for experiment tracking and comparison.
 To avoid complications with logging from HPC clusters (network restrictions, authentication issues), experiments are logged **after training completion** using dedicated logging scripts.
+This needs a different conda environment with requirements stated in log_env.yml.

 #### Workflow:
 1. **Train on HPC/Local**: Run training experiments (DRL or Optuna optimization) which save results to disk